HHS/TANF-app/.github/ISSUE_TEMPLATE/bug-template.md

 + Browser and version:
 + Operating System: ( Windows | MacOS X | Linux | Other )
 + Is the issue repeatable?: ( yes | no | don't know )
++ Has the issue occurred more than once?: